 Just a year ago, Oculus and Force Field VR launched a virtual reality experience tied to the life of Anne Frank.
-The content, very beautiful, was the occasion to commemorate the girl's 89th birthday.
+The content, very beautiful, was an opportunity to commemorate the girl's 89th birthday.

 Today, on the occasion of the 90th anniversary of Anne Frank's birth, the application makes its free debut on Oculus Quest.